Gunn Diode: Working Principle & Applications

 Further the metal contacts are provided at either ends of the Gunn diode to facilitate biasing.
 The circuit symbol for Gunn diode is as shown by Figure 1b and differs from that normal diode so as to indicate the absence of p-n junction.

-On applying a DC voltage across the terminals of the Gunn diode, an electric field is developed across its layers, most of which appears across the central active region.
-At initial stages, the conduction increases due to the movement of electrons from the valence band into the lower valley of the conduction band.
+When a DC voltage is applied to a Gunn diode, an electric field develops across its layers, especially in the central active region.
+Initially, conduction increases as electrons move from the valence band to the lower valley of the conduction band.

 The associated V-I plot is shown by the curve in the Region 1 (colored in pink) of Figure 2.
 However, after reaching a certain threshold value (Vth), the conduction current through the Gunn diode decreases as shown by the curve in the Region 2 (colored in blue) of the figure.